Language Guide (proto 2)

 bytes

-if the bytes contain an encoded version of the message. fixed32
+if the bytes contain an encoded instance of the message. fixed32

 is compatible withsfixed32